substrate-system/route-event/README.md

 ### Listener
-Event listeners are functions that take an `href` and an object with previous scroll position, and `popstate`, a boolean indicating if this was a link click or back / forward button (`true` means it was back/forward button).
+Event listeners are functions that take an `href` and an object with previous scroll position and `popstate` -- a boolean indicating if this was a link click or back / forward button (`true` means it was back/forward button).

 ```ts